pinkpong111/Resolution-Based-Information-Theory/README.md

   Loss: design deliberately to match receiver resolution
 ```

-### 9.3 Why Shannon Is Not Sufficient Here
+### 9.3 Why a Different Framework Is Needed Here

 Shannon treats all information loss as cost.
-This framework finds that deliberate, calibrated loss is necessary for intent preservation.
+This framework finds that deliberate, calibrated loss is necessary for intent preservation in adaptive systems.

 ```
 Shannon's assumption